 Complaints should be made in writing and directed to the assistant editor, with a copy of your letter to your command correspondent.

 The branch correspondent is the first link in the chain that provides Legion Magazine with news and photos that meet the guidelines and procedures set out in this booklet.
 It is a thankless but very important job that affects how your branch is perceived by both its members and by other Legionnaires.
 The branch correspondent must send all branch news, including photos, to the next link in the chain–the command correspondent.

 These people are appointed by each provincial command to assemble and forward to Legion Magazine qualifying news and photo submissions from branch correspondents.
-Their names and contact information are listed at the beginning of the Snapshots section of each issue.
+Their names and contact information are listed at the end of the Snapshots section of each issue.